Davis Futures Forum: Let’s Talk About Food

 Tapping the Potential for Davis

-Join the Davis Futures Forum December 5th at 7:00pm at Davis Community Chambers at 23 Russell Blvd to hear Paula Daniels, a pre-eminent expert on food policy, relate ideas that could serve as a model for our community if we decide to pursue food sustainability.
-A sustainable food system can be defined as one that supports the environmental, economic, and social well-being of the communities it serves.
+Join the Davis Futures Forum December 5th at 7:00pm at Davis Community Chambers at 23 Russell Blvd to hear Paula Daniels, a pre-eminent expert on food policy, speak about her experience in L.A. as a sustainable and equitable food system leader in and for the City of L.A.
 Whether you are interested in food policies that support more equitable involvement in the local economy or you’re more about learning how Davis can more fully embrace its food culture — leading by example with sustainable and innovative food and agricultural practices — this event will be of interest to you.

 When: Wednesday, December 5, 2018, 7:00pm to 8:30pm